sarick-story/story-llm-influence-experiment/CURSOR_MEMORY.md

 - Changed `lambda_module_partitions` from 1 to 2
 - Increased data partitions from 2 to 4

+### 4. Training Improvements

+We enhanced the model training process with:
+- **Validation Set**: Added a validation split to monitor performance on unseen data, helping prevent overfitting
+- **Increased Epochs**: Extended training from 2 to 10 epochs to allow the model to converge better
+- **Loss Curve Visualization**: Implemented graphing of training and validation loss curves to better track model progress
+- **Higher Learning Rate**: Adjusted the learning rate for better convergence

 ## In Simple Terms

 Imagine trying to balance a very tall and thin tower of blocks.
 The original setup was like trying to balance this tower on a windy day - it kept falling over.
 Our fixes were:
 1. Made the base wider (added regularization)
 2. Used stickier blocks (better numerical precision)
 3. Built several smaller, more stable towers instead of one big one (better partitioning)
+4. Took time to practice building the tower (more training epochs and better monitoring)

 These changes stabilized the computation enough to complete the influence analysis successfully.